udippant/base-drafts/draft-ietf-quic-transport.md

 # Cryptographic and Transport Handshake {#handshake}

-QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
-QUIC uses the CRYPTO frame {{frame-crypto}}
+QWIK relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
+QWIK uses the CRYPTO frame {{frame-crypto}}
 to transmit the cryptographic handshake.
-Version 0x00000001 of QUIC uses TLS 1.3 as described in {{QUIC-TLS}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.
+Version 0x00000001 of QWIK uses TLS 1.3 as described in {{QWIK-TLS}}; a different QWIK version number could indicate that a different cryptographic handshake protocol is in use.

-QUIC provides reliable, ordered delivery of the cryptographic handshake data.
-QUIC packet protection ensures confidentiality and integrity protection that meets the requirements of the cryptographic handshake protocol:
+QWIK provides reliable, ordered delivery of the cryptographic handshake data.
+QWIK packet protection ensures confidentiality and integrity protection that meets the requirements of the cryptographic handshake protocol:

 * authenticated key exchange, where